公 法 评 论 |

 ambitions may be blind repudiations of divine judgment, God cannot in

 justice step in to take command himself.
-His "reign" is based on the covenant,
+His "reign" is based on

 and hence on advice: "Hearken unto the voice of the people in all